 Fill in the Special Licence application form.
-You need to fill in the 'Supplement Form' if your event is a series of events on one application.
+You will also need to fill in the 'Supplement Form' if your event is a series of events on one application.
 Note that if you're applying for a series of events on the one application, the events need to be related.
 The 'Public Notice' form should be filled in for Class 1 events.

-Class 1 - one large event, or more than 3 medium events, or more than 12 small events
+Class 1 - one large event, more than 3 medium events, or more than 12 small events

 Class 2 - 3-12 small events or more than 1-3 medium events